rudderlabs/keydb/README.md

 Consider using `LoadSnapshotsMaxConcurrency` if a node has to load a large number of big snapshots to avoid OOM kills.
 Alternatively you can give the nodes more memory, although a balance of the two is usually a good idea.
+This could happen because snapshots are usually compressed and uploaded to S3, so the download and uncompression of big snapshots could take a big portion of memory.

 ### Alternative Scaling Methods
 * You can simply merge a devops PR with the desired cluster size and restart the nodes